Multitier architecture: Other considerations

 Data transfer between tiers is part of the architecture.
 Protocols involved may include one or more of SNMP, CORBA, Java RMI, .NET Remoting, Windows Communication Foundation, sockets, UDP, web services or other standard or proprietary protocols.
 Often middleware is used to connect the separate tiers.
 Separate tiers often (but not necessarily) run on separate physical servers, and each tier may itself run on a cluster.

 Traceability

-The end-to-end traceability of data flows through n-tier systems is a challenging task which becomes more important when systems increase in complexity.
 The Application Response Measurement defines concepts and APIs for measuring performance and correlating transactions between tiers.

 Generally, the term "tiers" is used to describe physical distribution of components of a system on separate servers, computers, or networks (processing nodes).
 A three-tier architecture then will have three processing nodes.
 The term "layers" refers to a logical grouping of components which may or may not be physically located on one processing node.